lyrahgames/pxart/docs/web/docs/basics/setup_build2.md

     location: https://github.com/lyrahgames/pxart.git

 Instead of the GitHub repository you can also use the official `pkg.cppget.org` package repositories.
-Optionally, add a trusted key.
+There you could also add a trusted key if needed.

     :
     role: prerequisite